 By Dan Opalach

 FBRI and WFCA recently co-sponsored two forest inventory workshops titled Fundamentals and Best Practices for Forest Inventories.
-The workshops were held in Moscow, Idaho, on May 7, 2018 and in Wilsonville, Oregon, on May 9, 2018.
-Dr. Jim Arney was the featured speaker and provided workshop participants with his recommendations on how to set up and annually update a robust and accurate forest inventory system.
+The workshops were held in Moscow, Idaho, on May 7 and in Wilsonville, Oregon, on May 9, 2018.
+Dr. Jim Arney was the featured speaker and provided workshop participants with his recommendations on how to set up and annually update an accurate and robust forest inventory system.

-Over the course of the day Dr. Arney used a series of PowerPoint slides to communicate to workshop participants forest inventory best practices that he has assembled based on his 50+ years of experience.
-Topics covered forest stratification, timber cruising, systematic layout of variable plots, subsampling tree heights, tree measurements, cruise compiling, cruise expansion, year-end updates, and annual reporting.
-As a bonus for attending the workshop, Dr. Arney told participants that FBRI would respond additional questions that they might have once they returned to their offices and put some more thought into what they learned at the workshop.
+Over the course of the day Dr. Arney used a series of PowerPoint slides to communicate to workshop participants forest inventory best practices he has assembled based on 50+ years of experience.
+Topics covered included forest stratification, timber cruising, systematic layout of variable plots, subsampling tree heights, tree measurements, cruise compiling, cruise expansion, year-end updates, and annual reporting.
+As a perk for attending the workshop, Dr. Arney informed participants that he would respond to additional questions they might have once they returned to their offices.

-In addition to Dr. Arney, the workshops in Moscow and Wilsonville were also attended by FBRI contractors Dr. Dan Opalach and Mr. Brock Purvis.
+In addition to Dr. Arney, the workshops in Moscow and Wilsonville were attended by FBRI contractors Dr. Dan Opalach and Mr. Brock Purvis.
 Dr. Arney called upon Dr. Opalach and Mr. Purvis from time to time to discuss various inventory issues they had encountered and resolved over the years.
-This typically led to additional comments and questions from participants.
-Given the attendance and positive feedback associated with the Moscow and Wilsonville workshops, FBRI is already considering offering the inventory workshops again in 2019, along with additional workshops on silviculture, forest growth & yield, and forest planning.
-For those of you interested in finding out more contact Dan Opalach, FBRI Forest Biometrician, at (971) 940-2409 or by using the contact form to the right.
+This typically led to follow-up comments and questions from participants.
+Given the good turnout and positive feedback associated with these workshops, FBRI is considering offering the inventory workshops again in 2019, along with additional workshops on silviculture, forest growth & yield, and forest planning.
+For those of you interested in finding out more contact Dan Opalach, FBRI Forest Biometrician, at (971) 940-2409 or use the contact form below.